William & Josephine — Children Page last updated:

 William (Willie) — William Otto Benitz (1854-1911)

 Born 22 May, 1854.
 Willie grew up in California; he was 13 when the family moved to Oakland, 20 upon arrival in Argentina, 22 when his father died.
 He was 25 in 1881 when he chased Clara Electa Allyn back to Corsicana, Texas, and married her.
 Originally from Rochester, Minnesota, Clara was one of the school teachers invited to Argentina by President Sarmiento.
 Willie and Clara had 8 children.
 During the 1880’s he managed an estancia at Rincón de Landa, near Gualeguaychú (Entre Rios).
 When Benitz Hermanos was dissolved, he received the headquarters and surrounding lands of “La California”.
-His summer home, “Greystone”, in Cruz Chica, Córdoba, is a few kilometers north of those of his siblings.
+His summer home, “Greystone”, in Los Cocos, Córdoba, is a few kilometers north of those of his siblings.
 In poor health for some time, he travelled to the US in the hopes of a cure.
-Willie died at the age of 56 while visiting his in-laws in Corsicana, Texas, on 1 April, 1911, and is buried in the Allyn family plot in Corsicana.
+Willie died at the age of 56 while visiting his in-laws in Corsicana, Texas, on 1 April, 1911, and is buried in the Allyn family plot in the Oakwood Cemetery, Corsicana.
 Clara lived another 20 years, until 12 October, 1930.
 She’s buried at "La California".

 Site content: Several pages, including the early estancia day-books of “La California”.